RaspberryPiFoundation/webdev-curriculum/en-GB/pixel-art/Pixel Art - notes.md

 ---

 #Introduction:
-In this project, children will be introduced to JavaScript to change the colour of the pixels.
+In this project, children create a pixel art editor.
+They will be introduced to JavaScript to change the colour of the pixels.
 They will also learn how to use HTML tables to create a grid of pixels.

 #Online Resources